felsenhower/photo-merge/README.md

   --timezone {none, local, <tz>}
                         Timezone to use for the merged pictures (none: don't normalize datetimes; local: use local time; <tz>: Use a specific timezone.
 Supported values for tz are IANA timezone identifiers, e.g. 'Europe/Berlin', 'CET', or 'UTC', and ISO 8601 offsets, e.g. '+01:00').
+  --normalize-extension
+                        Normalize file extensions.
+E.g. for all 'image/jpeg' files, '.jpg' is used.
 ```